-The 2022 Peter Capell Award for Midwestern Creativity and Entrepreneurship will be awarded to an individual residing and/or working in the state of Illinois, which includes territories and lands from which people of numerous Native Nations, including the Illini, Dakota, Ho-Chunk, Miami, and Potawatomi Nations, among others, were forcibly removed.
-Candidates’ work must involve creative and/or cultural programming, and they must demonstrate entrepreneurial thinking and business acumen in expanding access to arts and creativity in their communities.
+Candidates’ work must involve creative or cultural programming, and they must demonstrate entrepreneurial thinking and business acumen in expanding access to arts and creativity in their communities.
 Examples of these traits include, but are not limited to:

 - The identification and pursuit of innovative solutions to issues or problems.

 - A passion for seeking out new opportunities that drive organizational success.

 - Cross-sector partnerships that advance creativity and build communities.

 - Projects, actions, and leadership that lead to strong community impact and align with Arts Midwest’s core values of equity, integrity, and learning.